tiborhercz/tiborhercz/README.md

 My name is Tibor Hercz I am a Cloud Engineer with a background in Software development.

+I have a passion for:
+- Designing and building AWS architectures
+- Security
+- Sharing knowledge
+- Go

+Connect with me on [LinkedIn](https://www.linkedin.com/in/tibor-hercz/)

 ## 📝 Blog posts
 - [Best practices for S3 web hosting and explaining why](https://binx.io/blog/2022/02/03/best-practices-for-s3-web-hosting-and-explaining-why/)
 - [S3 website: Why your domain name and bucket name must be identical](https://binx.io/blog/2022/01/31/s3-website-hosting-why-your-domain-name-and-bucket-name-must-be-identical/)